 If you’re looking for a dual-channel microphone that isn’t going to break the bank, the Fifine UHF Dual Channel Wireless Handheld Microphone is a great option.
 This system comes with two UHF microphones with a display screen that indicates your channel and includes a battery indicator.
 The wireless base offers customized volume control for each microphone.

 You’ll also like that you can natively mix and activate the echo effect without needing a separate mixer.
 This set comes with three audio cables — including ¼ inch and RCA — to connect to your speakers or sound system.
 With a range of 80 feet, this is ideal for smaller functions.
-If you want a streaming specific device, read the best microphone for streaming.
+If you prefer a headset, take a look at the best wireless microphone headset.

 #3 Fifine Handheld Dynamic Microphone Wireless Mic System – Best BudgetWHY WE LIKE IT: A budget-friendly UHF wireless microphone system that’s easy to operate with a simplified transmitter that plugs directly into a speaker.
 Ideal for professional use with a choice of 20 frequencies that can be selected directly from the battery operated microphone, and be confident that you can operate at a distance of up to 80 feet.